+In class test 10%

+Participation 5%

-Midterm Examination (October 23) 30%
+Midterm Examination 30%

-Final Examination (TBD) 45%
+Final Examination (TBD) 40%

 Group Assignment 15%

-Participation 10%

 100%

-Regular participation is a key to the success of this course and as a result, it makes up a large part of the overall grade.
+Regular participation and attendance is a key to the success of this course.
 Participation can take many forms such as:

 - answering the assignment questions - providing relevant background information based upon personal experiences - relating current events linked to the material being discussed - asking relevant questions - providing clarification of points and issues - 1.
-10% OF YOUR FINAL GRADE WILL BE A RESULT OF YOUR CONTRIBUTION TO CLASS DISCUSSION - 2.
+5% OF YOUR FINAL GRADE WILL BE A RESULT OF YOUR CONTRIBUTION TO CLASS DISCUSSION - 2.
 IT IS EXPECTED THAT YOU WILL ARRIVE ON TIME, AND BE READY TO WORK WHEN YOU ARRIVE. - 3.
 YOU WILL BE EVALUATED ON YOUR PARTICIPATION EFFORTS AFTER EACH CLASS, TAKING INTO CONSIDERATION BOTH THE QUALITY OF YOUR PARTICIPATION AND THE QUANTITY. - 4.
 QUALITY IS MORE IMPORTANT THAN QUANTITY. - 5.
 IT IS NOT ANTICIPATED THAT WE WILL ENCOUNTER ANY PROBLEMS WITH POOR PREPARATION FOR CLASS, DISRUPTIVE BEHAVIOUR, OR FREQUENT LATENESS OR ABSENCES, HOWEVER, SHOULD YOU CHOOSE TO BEHAVE IN ANY OF THESE WAYS, YOU WILL EXPERIENCE A NEGATIVE IMPACT ON YOUR PARTICIPATION MARK.
 IT IS APPRECIATED WHEN YOU INFORM YOUR PROFESSOR THAT YOU WILL BE LATE, HAVE TO LEAVE EARLY, OR WILL BE ABSENT FROM CLASS.
 YOU SHOULD BE ADVISED THAT FREQUENT ABSENCES FROM CLASS ARE NOT TOLERATED WELL BY YOUR INSTRUCTOR. - 6.
 THE MAIN OBJECTIVE OF CONTRIBUTING TO CLASS DISCUSSION IS NOT TO BE EVALUATED, BUT RATHER TO LEARN, AND TO ASSIST OTHER MEMBERS OF THE CLASS (INCLUDING THE INSTRUCTOR) TO LEARN. - 7.
 THE FOLLOWING MIGHT ASSIST YOU IN DECIDING HOW YOU WILL CONTRIBUTE TO CLASS:

-A- EXCELLENT CONTRIBUTION
+A-EXCELLENT CONTRIBUTION

-- CONSISTENT CONTRIBUTION TO CLASS DISCUSSIONS - CONTRIBUTIONS INDICATING PREPARATION FOR CLASS BY PRE READING AND THINKING ABOUT ASSIGNED MATERIAL AND MAKING AN INITIAL ATTEMPT AT ASSIGNED PROBLEMS - FREQUENT EXPLANATIONS OF DIFFICULT POINTS OR CONCEPTS - Positive direction demonstrated
+- CONSISTENT CONTRIBUTION TO CLASS DISCUSSIONS - CONTRIBUTIONS INDICATING PREPARATION FOR CLASS BY PRE READING AND THINKING ABOUT ASSIGNED MATERIAL AND MAKING AN INITIAL ATTEMPT AT ASSIGNED PROBLEMS - FREQUENT EXPLANATIONS OF DIFFICULT POINTS OR CONCEPTS - POSITIVE DIRECTION DEMONSTRATED

-B- GOOD CONTRIBUTION
+B-GOOD CONTRIBUTION

-- CONSISTENT CONTRIBUTION TO CLASS DISCUSSIONS - CONTRIBUTIONS INDICATING PREPARATION FOR CLASS BY PRE READING ASSIGNED MATERIAL - OFTEN DEMONSTRATES CAPABILITY TO EXPLAIN DIFFICULT POINTS OR CONCEPTS - Positive direction demonstrated
+- CONSISTENT CONTRIBUTION TO CLASS DISCUSSIONS - CONTRIBUTIONS INDICATING PREPARATION FOR CLASS BY PRE READING ASSIGNED MATERIAL - OFTEN DEMONSTRATES CAPABILITY TO EXPLAIN DIFFICULT POINTS OR CONCEPTS - POSITIVE DIRECTION DEMONSTRATED

-C- FAIR CONTRIBUTION
+C-FAIR CONTRIBUTION

 - CONTRIBUTED TO CLASS DISCUSSIONS

 - CONTRIBUTIONS INDICATED PREPARATION FOR CLASS

-- Positive direction demonstrated

-D- Poor Contribution
+- POSITIVE DIRECTION DEMONSTRATED

+D-POOR CONTRIBUTION